Which Wearable Device Is Right for You? (Apple Watch, WHOOP, Oura, Garmin, Fitbit, Ultrahuman)

 Best for: Casual users looking for basic health tracking

 Oura Ring is arguably the best wearable for sleep.
-It’s small, discreet, and provides detailed insights on your sleep stages, readiness, and even body temperature changes—helpful for detecting early signs of illness.
+It’s small, discreet, and provides detailed insights on your sleep stages, readiness, and even body temperature changes which is helpful for detecting early signs of illness.

 Pros: